Silver Surfer: Fictional character biography

 After an encounter with the High Evolutionary, the Silver Surfer and Galactus battled Thor and the Asgardians.
 The battle ended when the Silver Surfer chose to leave his post as herald and guard an Asgardian artifact.
 Galactus "tethers" him to Asgard's location in Oklahoma, resulting in his powers waning the further he travels from Asgard, and grants him the ability to return to human form.

 During the War with the Serpent, Silver Surfer aids Doctor Strange, Namor, Loa, and Lyra in the liberation of New Atlantis from Attuma, who was transformed into Nerkodd: Breaker of Oceans.

-Silver Surfer and Dawn meet Glorian the Maker of Miracles, who plans to rebuild our universe for the heroes to return to after they finish in Battleworld.
+Silver Surfer and Dawn meet Glorian the Maker of Miracles, who plans to rebuild the main universe for the heroes to return to after they finish in Battleworld.
 Glorian has also enlisted the help of the Shaper of Worlds.
 Glorian then greeted Silver Surfer and Dawn with a tantalizing offer: ally with the Shaper of Worlds to rebuild the universe that was lost.
 Dawn agreed to use her memories to restore Earth while Silver Surfer left to restore the rest of the universe, but Silver Surfer unmade Galactus while Dawn unknowingly created another version of Norrin.
 The Shaper of Worlds is not happy with the changes.
 Dawn and the Surfer embark on more adventures which culminate in their entering a universe predating the main continuity.

 When Silver Surfer was displaced in time, he had an encounter with Knull.
 Silver Surfer was infected by one of Knull's symbiotes only to be saved by Ego the Living Planet.
 Gathering the energy from the cosmos, Silver Surfer managed to defeat Knull.

 During the "King in Black" storyline, Silver Surfer passes by the planets that were ravaged by Knull.
 At the advice of Thor, Hugin and Munin summon Silver Surfer to Earth.
 Silver Surfer arrives to where the Enigma Force is and frees it from the symbiotes.
 Knull reels in pain and Eddie Brock is chosen to be the new Captain Universe.
 As Silver Surfer faces off against him, Knull recalls his previous fight against him.
 Through the God of Light, Silver Surfer assumes a chrome form and turns his surfboard into a sword while Knull transforms his armor into one that would enable him to combat Silver Surfer.
-As Knull begins to fight Silver Surfer, the members of the Avengers, Fantastic Four, and X-Men charge towards Knulls so that they can aid Silver Surfer.
-Just then, Venom appears having been transformed into Captain Universe stating that he will handle Knull for them.
+As Knull begins to fight Silver Surfer, the members of the Avengers, Fantastic Four, and X-Men charge towards Knull so that they can aid Silver Surfer.
+Just then, Venom appears, having been transformed into Captain Universe, stating that he will handle Knull for them.
 With their weapons separated from the battle axe form following Knull's death, Thor and Silver Surfer noted that things will not be back to normal soon.